Introducing Databases and SQL

 one variety or type of data, often numbers or text.
 You can see in the

-surveys table that most fields contain numbers (integers) while the
+surveys table that most fields contain numbers (BIGINT, or big integer, and FLOAT, or floating point numbers/decimals) while the

 The “Execute SQL” tab is blank now - this is where we’ll be typing our queries to retrieve information from the database tables.